norakolve/examgrades/README.md

 # Examgrades

-This project is about examgrades and different factors that can affect exam grades.
+This project is about examgrades and different factors that can affect students examgrades.
 I hope you find it interesting!

 ## Table of contents
     📊 Graphs